ksatola/Countries-of-the-World/BlogPost.md

 From this high-level and simplified analysis, one could derive that more service-oriented economy would be the proposed direction for above 40% countries.
 The strong industry indicator in Group B countries may indicate that these countries are already on their way to get there, because the service-centric economies are also related to wealthier nations (positive correlation of 0.51 between GDP and Service economic factor).
 One way of becoming wealthier as a nation is to start with a strong industry sector.

-#### Service
+### Service

 A service economy is a nation that generates more value from services than other sectors such as agriculture and manufacturing.

 ![Image](./pics/service.png)

 Advanced economies are locked in a long term trend whereby services are becoming a greater percentage of economic output.
-In Europe, the least service developed economy is Ukraine (36%), in Northern America St. Pierre & Miquelon (57%).
-In Asia the index starts with the value of 0.26 (Laos), in Oceania 0.27 (Papua New Guinea), in Africa with 0.06 (Equatorial Guinea), Middle East with 0.20 (Qatar) and Latin America and the Caribbean with 0.42 (Trinidad & Tobago).
+In Europe, the least service developed economy is Ukraine (0.36), in Northern America St. Pierre & Miquelon (0.57).
+In Asia, the index starts with the value of 0.26 (Laos), in Oceania 0.27 (Papua New Guinea), in Africa with 0.06 (Equatorial Guinea), Middle East with 0.20 (Qatar) and Latin America and the Caribbean with 0.42 (Trinidad & Tobago).

-On the other side most service-oriented countries (in both Groups) are represented with values from above 70%.
+On the other side, most service-oriented countries (in both Groups) are represented with values from above 70%.

 ### Conclusion

-To summarize, the most successful regions in terms of wealth (GDP per capita) are (almost) 100% literate.
+To summarize, the most successful regions in terms of wealth (GDP per capita) are almost 100% literate.
 Their nations seem to be more uniform in terms of the indicators.
-They have very strong service focused economy ratio and depending on different factors (like geography or size) their second characteristics are more agriculture or industry oriented.
+They have very strong service focused economy ratio and depending on different factors (like geography or country size) their second characteristics are more agriculture or industry oriented.

-The poorer regions, although having very stron nations as representatives (Australia, Japan, Hong Kong, to name a few) are more varied with a significant portion of countries with agriculture or industral economies and much work to do in terms of improving their nations' literacy.
+The poorer regions, although having very stron nations as representatives (Australia, Japan, Hong Kong, to name a few) vary more with a significant portion of countries with leading agriculture or industral economies and still much work to be done in terms of improving their nations' literacy.

 In order to catch up, the Group B regions should focus on education to speed up the development process and take the best technologies, environment-friendly approaches and economical mindsets from the Group A regions (plus leading nations in terms of GDP from Group B).
-In most cases they might have to take a long journey from pure agricultural societes, through industrial ones to the ones where the service sector plays the main role.
+In most cases, they might have to take a long journey from pure agricultural societes, through industrial ones to the ones where the service sector plays the main role.

-As a last note, it is interesting to see how different regions on the same continent can be internally.
-For example, considering Europe, the West European countries have generally better GDP indicators than East European countires, which is due to longer period of prosperity, democratic or republic systems and consideration for the law.
-This draws the conclussion that in greater pace and chance of achieving success in building economical prosperity cultural, social and especially political situation plays an important role.
+As a last note, it is worth to see how different countries in the same region can differ internally.
+For example, considering Europe, the West European countries have generally better GDP indicators than East European countires, which is due to longer period of prosperity, democratic or republic systems and consideration for the law in case of West European countries.
+This draws the conclussion that in greater pace and chance of achieving success in building economical prosperity, cultural, social and especially political situation plays an important role.

-### 2. What can we do to limit infant mortality?
+## 2. What can we do to limit infant mortality?

 ![Image](./pics/infmortality.png)